KentoBaguetti/Debate-Bot/README.md

 # Debate-Bot

-This bot is made with the OpenAI API and all it does will argue against you given a topic
+This bot is made with the OpenAI API whose sole purpose it to argue against you

 ### Current Build
 The current build only contains the backend. <br>